Skip to main content

 Bankruptcy Restriction Orders (BRO)

 If the Trustee considers you to be blameworthy, reckless or dishonest in your financial affairs and this contributed to your bankruptcy, a Bankruptcy Restriction Order can be made against you.
-This prolongs the above restrictions and adds further restrictions to your activities.
+This prolongs the above restrictions and adds further limitations to your activities.